shifterbit/fraymakers-api-docs/docs/hscript/fray/MakingUseOfPorts.md

 ---
-title: Making use of Ports to Retrieve player data
+title: Making use of Ports
+layout: doc
 ---
+# Making Use of Ports and Arrays

 ## Storing Data For Multiple Players
 Lets imagine for a second we wanted to keep track of the player scores over the course of the match, and give the top scorer a glow filter;